What’s a Good VO2 Max for Me?

 For most people, however, a good VO2 max is understood in terms of so-called normal values.
 These are the ranges of VO2 max that researchers have identified in the general population.
 This is where things can get tricky.
 Similar VO2 max results can mean different things for different people.

-A VO2 max of 40 can be excellent for one person, good for another and only fair for a third.
+A VO2 max of 40 can be excellent for one person, good for another and only poor for a third.
 What?
 The missing context here is that the first person is a 28-year-old woman, the second is a 42-year-old man and the last is a 20-year-old male student.

 Making sense of VO2 max requires personal context.
 That’s the real challenge.